amoutonbrady/graphql-client/README.md

 // A function that creates a client
 // You can pass a token a second parameter const client = GraphQLClient('https://jurassic.park/graphql');

+// You can also provide your own fetch if you want to
+// const client = GraphQLClient('https://jurassic.park/graphql', { fetch: require('node-fetch') });
 const token = getToken();

 // You can set a bearer token after wards